 Once we have collected enough answers to this survey, we will bring approximately 30 people together for a face to face workshop.
-At the workshop we will discuss the questions about retention to trials that people believe are important, and come to an agreement on what the Top 10 priority questions for future research are.
+At the workshop we will discuss the questions about retention to trials that people believe are important, and come to an agreement on what the final Top 10 priority questions for future research are.

 Attendees at the face to face workshop will come from a range of locations and have experience of different health areas.

-We hope that this Top 10 list of priorities will improve the process of how people can be helped to stay involved in trials.
+We hope that this final Top 10 list of priorities will improve the process of how people can be helped to stay involved in trials.
 Results of this survey will be made publicly available in early 2019.

 Who is running this project?

-A Steering Group that represents the public, researchers, health professionals and trial experts runs this project (many of whom are in the photograph on the left).
+A Steering Group that represents the public, researchers, health professionals and trial experts runs this project (many of whom are in the photograph on the right).
 The project, supported by the University of Aberdeen, the Chief Scientist Office of Scotland, the Health Research Board (HRB, Ireland) and working with the James Lind Alliance (JLA, England) is based on a process developed by the James Lind Alliance, which brings patients, carers and healthcare professionals together in Priority Setting Partnerships.
 These partnerships identify and prioritise unanswered questions about healthcare that the public , carers and professionals jointly agree are the most important.
 The aim of this is to help ensure that those who fund health research are aware of what future research will really matter in everyday use.